Restream/reindexer-java/README.md

         // Init a database instance and choose the binding (builtin).
 Configure connection pool size and connection
         // timeout.
 Database should be created explicitly via reindexer_tool.
+        // To connect to Reindexer with TLS, use cprotos:// protocol with default port 6535.
+        // Use ReindexerConfiguration#sslSocketFactory to provide a custom SSLSocketFactory.
         Reindexer db = ReindexerConfiguration.builder()
                 .url("cproto://localhost:6534/testdb")
                 .connectionPoolSize(1)